-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 You've got this!
 Go forth to compose and punctuate sentences with confidence.

 Need more grammar help?
 After you demonstrate your punctuation mastery in the practice section below, check out my favorite tool, ProWritingAid , which helps writers improve their grammar, sentence structure, and more.
-Also, be sure to use my coupon code to get 25 percent off: WritePractice25
+Also, be sure to use my coupon code to get 20 percent off: WritePractice20

 What challenges do you struggle with when it comes to grammar vs punctuation?
 Let us know in the comments.